faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 ### macOS Crash Report Binary Images section

-Next we have the binary images loaded by the crashing app.
+Next, we have the binary images loaded by the crashing app.

 Here is an example of the first few binaries in a crash report, truncated for ease of demonstration: